 An Introduction to AI Model Security

-Over the past decade, the use of artificial intelligence (AI) in the business world has exploded.
+The use of artificial intelligence (AI) in the business world has exploded.
 Artificial intelligence has and will continue to transform how we work, learn and play.
 And the impressive rise of generative AI, with models that can generate synthetic text, images, video and more, presents entirely new security risks that must be understood and mitigated.

 Application and system leaders focused on innovation and AI are now much more accountable for improving worker and customer experience, developing new and existing worker skills and building organizational competency.
 The strength of the data science community, the growth of robust open source platforms like TensorFlow and the widespread adoption of the programming language Python have all helped to spread AI technology within reach of a broad engineering market.